a-bison/hikari-saru/README.md

 # Additional Notes

-This library was orignally called [monkycord](https://github.com/a-bison/monkycord).
+This library was originally called [monkycord](https://github.com/a-bison/monkycord).
 Due to discord.py getting discontinued, and because I wanted to learn something new, I migrated this toolkit to [hikari](https://github.com/hikari-py/hikari).